 The Village water supply system provides total service to the land areas within the Village corporate limits, and in addition five (5) other areas (developments) that are in unincorporated Palm Beach County.
 Those development areas consist of Quail Ridge, Delray Dunes, Indian Hill, Indian Springs, and Brookside.
 The area served outside the Village is much larger than the Village.
-Table 1 below provides a summary of historical population and forecast population of the entire water service area.
+Table I below provides a summary of historical population and forecast population of the entire water service area.
+The population projections remain consistent with the currently adopted SFWMD Lower East Coast Water Supply Plan dated September 12, 2013.